fernandopretell/RetoKonfio/README.md

 # Reto Konfio

 This project is an Android application created for the Konfio technical challenge.
-It displays a list of dogs fetched from a public JSON endpoint and stores them locally for subsequent launches.
+It implements a simple **clean architecture** structure with `data`, `domain` and `presentation` layers.
+The app displays a list of dogs fetched from a public JSON endpoint and stores them locally for subsequent launches.

 ## Features